Yoga Nidra and Your Brain Wave Fluctuations ©

 Delta Brain Waves – Oscillates at 0-4 Hz

-Delta is characteristic of deep sleep.
-Very high amplitudes of delta are also found in people who are in touch with nonlocal mind, even when they’re wide awake.
+Delta is characteristic of deep, dreamless sleep.
+High amplitudes of delta are found in people who are in touch with nonlocal mind, even when they’re wide awake.
 Meditators, intuitives, and healers have much more delta than normal.

 When our brains are producing delta, we are enriching our cells in a frequency that has the potential to produce a whole gamut of beneficial physiological changes at the level of our cells, from growing our telomeres and boosting GH levels to regenerating our neurons and sweeping our brains clear of beta-amyloid plaques.
 This is what happens during yoga nidra.